|Nutrition Facts (per serving)|

-Cover with plastic wrap and refrigerate until ready to use.
+Cover and refrigerate until ready to use.

 Make the Dumplings

-Place them in a fine-mesh cheesecloth or cotton dish towel and twist over a large bowl to get rid of the excess water.
+Place them in a fine-mesh cheesecloth or cotton dishtowel, and twist over a large bowl to get rid of the excess water.

-Unwrap the cheesecloth and place potatoes in the bowl with the potato starch you reserved from the bottom of the bowl.
+Unwrap the cheesecloth and place the raw potatoes in the bowl with the potato starch you reserved from the bottom of the bowl.

 Place 1/4 cup or more of meat mixture in the center and, using slightly dampened hands, fold the potato mixture around the meat into a football shape, sealing well.
-Continue until both mixtures are gone.
+Continue until both mixtures are used.

 Cook the Dumplings

-Carefully lower dumplings into salted, boiling water to which 1 tablespoon of cornstarch has been added (to prevent dumplings from falling apart).
+Carefully lower dumplings (in batches if necessary to prevent crowding) into salted, boiling water to which 1 tablespoon of cornstarch has been added (to prevent dumplings from falling apart).